onap/doc/docs/platform/architecture/index.rst

   scaling of the resources to elastically adjust to demand variations.

-To achieve this, ONAP decouples the details of specific services and supporting technologies from the common information models, core orchestration platform, and generic management engines (for discovery, provisioning, assurance etc.).
+To achieve this, ONAP decouples the details of specific services and supporting technologies from the common information models, core orchestration components, and generic management engines (for discovery, provisioning, assurance etc.).

 Furthermore, it marries the speed and style of a DevOps/NetOps approach with the formal models and processes operators require to introduce new services and technologies.
-It leverages cloud-native technologies including Kubernetes to manage and rapidly deploy the ONAP platform and related components.
-This is in stark contrast to traditional OSS/Management software platform architectures, which hardcoded services and technologies, and required lengthy software development and integration cycles to incorporate changes.
+It leverages cloud-native technologies including Kubernetes to manage and rapidly deploy the ONAP and related components.
+This is in stark contrast to traditional OSS/Management software architectures, which hardcoded services and technologies, and required lengthy software development and integration cycles to incorporate changes.

-The ONAP Platform enables service/resource independent capabilities for design, creation and lifecycle management, in accordance with the following foundational principles:
+The ONAP enables service/resource independent capabilities for design, creation and lifecycle management, in accordance with the following foundational principles:

-- Ability to dynamically introduce full service lifecycle orchestration (design , provisioning and operation) and service API for new services and technologies without the need for new platform software releases or without affecting operations for the existing services
+- Ability to dynamically introduce full service lifecycle orchestration (design, provisioning and operation) and service API for new services and technologies without the need for new software releases or without affecting operations for the existing services
 - Scalability and distribution to support a large number of services and large networks